Yatin-kathuria/Yatin-kathuria/README.md

 ### Hi there, I'm Yatin 👋

 ## I'm a Full-stack Software Developer and Javascript Enthusiast!
-- 🔭 I’m currently working at Misemind Technologies Pvt.
-Ltd.
+- 🔭 I’m currently working at Thinkify Labs.
 - 🌱 I’m currently learning everything 🤣

 ### Connect with me: